jobindjohn/vivaplus_v0.2/docs/contributor-guide/80-validation-catalog.md

         - [10.
 Validation notebook review](#10-validation-notebook-review)

-## Getting started
+## **Getting started**

-It is good practice to let the VIVA+ community know that you are working on the validation by creating an issue on the validation catalog repository.
+It's nice to let the VIVA+ community know that you are working on the validation by creating an issue on the validation catalog repository.

 ### 1. Start an issue for the new validation load case